preciousworthy/youtify/README.md

 ## General Information
 - Your music activity, all the time!
 - Youtify is for all music lovers!
-- I designed this project to automate the process of making Spotify playlists from YouTube playlists
+- I orginally designed this project to automate the process of creating playlists in Spotify

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->